eitangreenb/ChefGPT/README.md

 pip install -r requirements.txt
 ```

-You will need to add your own firebase firestore-key json to the ChatGPT folder.
+You will need to add your own firebase firestore-key json to the ChatGPT folder.<br>
 Edit the secrets.json file with your own secret keys:
 ```bash
 {